 The amenities in the building and in the surrounding neighborhood

-What the CAM costs are
+What the Common Area Maintenance (CAM) costs are

 Will this location attract the right potential employees

-Negotiating the Tenant’s Deal Term
+7) Negotiating Your Deal Term

 Jumping into the negotiation process without experience can be pretty daunting.
 A landlord can quote any number or terms, and you have no inkling whether they're standard for the market unless you do an in-depth research beforehand.